Guide to Facebook Advertising: Advanced Edition

 • Published Posts – a favorite feature for creating quick and detailed posts.
 Using this option gives you more control and options over the post.
 For example, the ability to use a call to action and import pictures using the URL.

-Under the Tools tab, you’ll find access to your pixels, customer conversions and account settings.
+Under the Measure and Report section of the main menu, you’ll find access to your pixels, custom conversions and offline events.

 • Pixels – With the same pixel you have been using to create Custom Audiences, you can now view website traffic from the pixel and use it for conversion tracking and optimization, in addition to remarketing.